top of page

 • 2 min read

-Project Manager and Lead Conservator: project executed while working with John Canning Co.
+(Project Manager and Lead Conservator, executed with John Canning Co.)

 Before photo of mural